stellarlin/Triplanar_Maping_for_Blender/README.md

    2. Creates 3 `ShaderNodeValToRGB` and 3 `ShaderNodeMix`
    3. Links nodes to define the custom color ramp workflow.

+- `create_partial_inputs(self, group, texture_panel)`: Function to create inputs of subclasses between scale input and color inputs.
+This method is intended to be overridden by subclasses for specific texture types.
 - Related to creation of custom color ramp:
 	- `init_default_colors(self)`: Initializes the default colors and positions for the color pairs.
 	- `create_color_input(self, group, number, panel)`: